-You may withdraw your registration at any time before the beginning of the second one hour class and receive a full refund.
+You may withdraw your registration at any time before the beginning of the second class and receive a full refund.
 You are responsible for the full tuition amount if you do not withdraw before the beginning of the second class.

 Living on the Argentine Pampa after decades as a psychology professor in New York, Gayle was already in the process of reinventing her life and career when she heard about Martin Seligman’s vanguard course, Authentic Happiness Coaching in 2003.
 She jumped at the chance to learn Positive Psychology firsthand from its founder—and was thrilled to discover coaching as the ideal way to fulfill her mission of sharing the best of psychology to help others flourish.